ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plot-selection/plot-selection-mapping.md

 - Stratify the project area and identify key areas of interest and potential plot locations based on a desktop assessment of environmental, scientific, historical, and logistical information.

-- Finalise plot selection and plot layout in the field based on the results of the desktop stratification process combined with an on-ground assessment of the project area.
+- Finalize plot selection and plot layout in the field based on the results of the desktop stratification process combined with an on-ground assessment of the project area.

 If the plot is permanently labelled (`permanent plot` is `True`) with the `plot name`, record the `plot label location` (which iron dropper).